Friday the 13th: Origins, Myths, and Next Dates

 Phobia Of Friday The 13th

-The dread of Friday the 13th is referred to as triskaidekaphobia (truh·skai·deh·kuh·fow·bee·uh), meaning a fear or avoidance of the number 13.
-Another synonym for “fear of Friday the 13th” is friggatriskaidekaphobia (frigg·ah·tris·kah·deck·ah·f·oh·bee·ah).
-Try saying that thirteen times fast!
+The dread of Friday the 13th has a tongue-twisting name of its own: triskaidekaphobia (truh-skai-deh-kuh-fow-bee-uh), meaning a fear or avoidance of the number 13.
+Another word for the fear of Friday the 13th in particular is friggatriskaidekaphobia (frigg-ah-tris-kah-deck-ah-f-oh-bee-ah).
+Try saying that one thirteen times fast.

-In the US or China, some hotels dedicate their 13th floor for storage and maintenance only.
-The elevators will have a button to each floor except this one.
-The number 13 button is skipped so instead the buttons go from 12 to 14.
-Further, it is rare to spot a restaurant that has a table #13 or a hospital with a room or bed with the number 13.
+In the United States and China, some hotels set aside the 13th floor for storage and maintenance only.
+The elevator has a button for every floor except that one, so the panel jumps straight from 12 to 14.
+You will also be hard pressed to find a restaurant with a table number 13, or a hospital with a room or bed marked 13.

 When Is The Next Friday the 13th?

-Friday the 13th occurs when the 13th day of the month in the calendar coincides with a Friday, which happens at least once and at most three times every year.
+Friday the 13th comes around whenever the 13th day of the month falls on a Friday, which happens at least once and at most three times every year.
+The next one is in February 2026, with two more to follow that same year.

 At least one Friday the 13th occurs every year.